the episode

 John McLarty: Right.

 Kimberly Faith: It’s a cycle.
-And and and when when we talk about mercy, the miracle of mercy, it’s a cycle.
+And when we talk about mercy, the miracle of mercy, it’s a cycle.
 We’re receiving so much that we have to give it away.
 Does that make sense?

-John McLarty: Well, I can it’s forgiveness could just be this could be, not biblical forgiveness.
-Mhmm.
-But just in the world, forgiveness could just be, oh, you owe me so much money.
+John McLarty: Yes, In the world, forgiveness could just be, oh, you owe me so much money.
 You can never pay me, so I forgive you.
-But I’m gonna have a bad attitude towards you for the rest of our days.
+But I’m going to have a bad attitude towards you for the rest of our days.

 Kimberly Faith: Right.

-John McLarty: And that’s that mercy that comes in.
-It’s forgiveness with the loving attitude.
+John McLarty: And that’s where mercy comes in.
+It’s forgiveness with a loving attitude.

-Kimberly Faith: Well and and and it’s it’s interesting because in the verse the verses you were quoting about the the servant who didn’t forgive in Matthew chapter 18, it it it said that the king said, should you not also have had compassion on your fellow servant just as I had pity on you?
+Kimberly Faith: Well and it’s interesting because in the verses you were quoting about the servant who didn’t forgive in Matthew chapter 18, it said that the king said, should you not also have had compassion on your fellow servant just as I had pity on you?
 And then it says his master delivered him to his torturers.
-And I I think about that.
-It is a to to to live with unforgiveness or be unmerciful is to be delivered to the torture of living after the flesh, which which is compared in, you know, in the when in Galatians where where the fruits of the spirit are compared with the works of the flesh.
+And I think about that.
+To live with unforgiveness or be unmerciful is to be delivered to the torture of living after the flesh, which is compared in, you know, in Galatians where the fruits of the spirit are compared with the works of the flesh.
 The, you know, the wrath, the anger, the backbiting, all that torture that we necessarily enter into is a terrible place to live, and we’re out of the cycle of mercy.

 Lynn McLarty: Yes.
-I I was thinking about there’s, blessings in that mercy and forgiveness.
-When you actually forgive somebody, what Kim was saying that when God forgives us, he our sins are far away as from the east as from the west.
-Well, sometimes we kinda live in that area of our life, forgetting the great mercy that God gave us, and we’re unable to experience the blessings of God because we’re thinking we’re above the of another person.
+I was thinking about there’s, blessings in that mercy and forgiveness.
+When you actually forgive somebody, what Kim was saying is that when God forgives us, our sins are as far away from the east as from the west.
+Well, sometimes we kind of live in that area of our life, forgetting the great mercy that God gave us, and we’re unable to experience the blessings of God because we’re thinking we’re above another person.

-Lynn McLarty: was the mercy.
-And that was mercy.
-Right.
-And it took several years, but I have received such blessings in that relationship now.
-They have finally, maybe, just forgiven me for what the wrong they thought I did to them.
+Lynn McLarty: And it took several years, but I have received such blessings in that relationship now.
+They have finally, maybe just forgiven me for the wrong they thought I did to them.

-But I I’m actually receiving blessings because the relationship is up.
+But I’m actually receiving blessings because the relationship is back.
 I’m getting to encourage them and they encourage me, and there’s a lot of blessings in actual true forgiveness and true mercy that you share with other people.

 Kimberly Faith: It’s like forgiveness is the act of rectifying yourself to God and to them.
 Mercy is the is the act of acting like it never happened